Carthage/Carthage/README.md

 1. Drag the built `.framework` binaries into your application’s Xcode project.

 Carthage builds your dependencies and provides you with binary frameworks, but you retain full control over your project structure and setup.
 Carthage does not automatically modify your project files or your build settings.

+:warning: Frameworks built using Carthage will currently be rejected in iOS App Store submissions.
+This is a [known issue](https://github.com/Carthage/Carthage/issues/188) that should be fixed in the next release.

 ## Differences between Carthage and CocoaPods